StackVista/stackstate-docs/use/stackstate-ui/views/about_views.md

 ## Overview

 The full topology available in StackState is likely much larger than you need to be concerned with at any given point in time.
-StackState allows you to create a filter to select a specific set of components from your topology and save it as a view.
+You can create filters in StackState to select a specific set of components from your topology and save it as a view.
 Each stored view includes:

 * [Filters](../filters.md) - Topology filters add elements \(components and relations\) to the view.
 Events and Traces filters refine the traces and events displayed for the filtered topology.
 * [Visualization settings](visualization_settings.md) – customize how elements \(components and relations\) are displayed within the view.